 What to do next?

-These exercises are best done during or after a dynamic warm-up, before your first major lifts.
+These exercises are best done during or after a dynamic warm-up, before your first major movements or lifts.
 Focus on technique, body position and don’t try to promote fatigue during these exercises.
 Performance is always the most important aspect of training.